humdrum-tools/vhv-documentation/maintenance/tables/index.md

 </table>
 ```

-here is the reuslting table that is displayed on the page:
+Here is the reuslting table that is displayed on the page:

 <script>
 $(document).ready(function() {